madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/AdjustingUserSettings.md

 - Administrative actions are logged for security auditing
 - Only existing administrators can modify user permissions
 - Users cannot elevate their own privileges

-## User Information Display

-The interface provides comprehensive user information including:
-- **User ID**: Internal system identifier
-- **Creation Date**: When the account was established
-- **Last Login**: Recent activity information
-- **Account Status**: Active, inactive, or suspended

-## Best Practices

-### Account Creation
-- Use strong, unique passwords for all accounts
-- Provide valid email addresses for password recovery
-- Use descriptive full names for easy user identification
-- Grant administrative privileges sparingly

-### Account Maintenance
-- Regularly review user accounts for inactive users
-- Update email addresses when users change contact information
-- Remove accounts for users who no longer need access
-- Monitor administrative privileges and remove when no longer needed

-### Security Guidelines
-- Require users to change default passwords on first login
-- Implement regular password change policies
-- Use the Multi-Factor Authentication (MFA) settings for enhanced security
-- Review user permissions periodically

-## Error Handling

-Common error scenarios and solutions:

-### Username Already Exists
-- Try a different username
-- Check if the user already has an account

-### Invalid Email Format
-- Ensure email follows standard format (user@domain.com)
-- Check for typos in the email address

-### Password Too Short
-- Use passwords with at least 8 characters
-- Consider using a mix of letters, numbers, and special characters

-### Permission Denied
-- Ensure you have administrative privileges
-- Contact your system administrator if needed

-## Integration with Other Settings

-User Settings work in conjunction with:
-- **User Self-Service Settings**: Allowing users to manage their own information
-- **MFA Settings**: Adding additional security layers
-- **Email Settings**: Configuring notification preferences
-- **OIDC Settings**: Single sign-on integration

-For more information about these related features, see their respective documentation sections.